FFM/FFM/README.rst

   ### if one of these packages is already installed in the system
   ### Python, you'll need to say `pip install --upgrade`, not `pip install`
   $ source PVE/active/bin/activate
-  $ pip install Babel plumbum pytz werkzeug
+  $ pip install plumbum pytz py-bcrypt rcssmin rjsmin rsclib pyspkac

 Then we continue with the setup of an active and a passive branch of the web application.
 With this you can upgrade the passive application while